coleca24/csce240_f21_p1/README.md

      return RUN_ALL_TESTS();
 }
 ```
-**At the bare minimum, you will need to have your readUsers(), printUsers(), displayOptions() and executeOption() functions defined to get the main to run.
+**At the bare minimum, you will need to have all functions defined to get the main to run.
 They do not need to do anything (ie. they can have a dummy cout or dummy return statement) but they do need to be defined.**

 ## Running your code